NeoGranular/lanyon/_posts/2016-07-06-zhan-xian-chapter-112.md

 Ding!

 A clear sound echoed and Yang Chen’s blade slashed at Chu Heng’s flying sword.
-At the same time as the flying swords struck his each other, Chu Heng suddenly sensed a shiver run through his heart, surprisingly he had suffered some pain.
+At the same time as the flying swords struck each other, Chu Heng suddenly sensed a shiver run through his heart, surprisingly he had suffered some pain.
 In great shock, he hastily tried to recall his flying sword.
 Once the flying sword returned to him, Chu Heng immediately discovered that his flying sword, with which he had overcome all difficulties, surprisingly had many small nicks.

 Unexpectedly the flying sword had been ruined by Yang Chen in one slash.
 Chu Heng felt both regret and dread at the same time.
 The Pure Yang Palace had gone as far as to be willing to part with a lot of their hard earned savings, otherwise how could they have allocated such a high grade flying sword to Yang Chen, who was just a Foundation stage disciple?